Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 • Manufacturing today is cleaner, more interesting and technology-driven.

-The three largest manufacturing industries in the U.S. today are chemicals, industrial machinery and equipment and electronics.
-Fifty years ago they were food, primary metals and motor vehicles.
+The three largest manufacturing industries in the United States today are chemicals, industrial machinery and equipment/electronics.
+Fifty years ago the largest manufacturing industries were food, primary metals and motor vehicles.

 Source: National Association of Manufacturers

-• Connecticut is the 20th most intense manufacturing state in the U.S., with more than 5,500 manufacturing firms.
+• Connecticut is the 20th most intense manufacturing state in the United States, with more than 5,500 manufacturing firms.

 Source: Commerce Department, Census Bureau